Verizon Is Having a Massive Outage Right Now

 Yesterday’s Wordle answer

-The answer to yesterday’s Wordle was RECUR.
+The answer to yesterday’s Wordle was RIDER.

 A primer on Wordle basics